Campus Improvement Plan

 Strategy 2: Collaborate with Campus Improvement Team regarding budget allocations.

-Strategy's Expected Result/Impact: Expenditures reflect the needs of the campus.
+Strategy's Expected Result/Impact: Result/Impact Expenditures reflect the needs of the campus.

 Staff Responsible for Monitoring: Admin